The Very Large Hadron Collider is operational

 for use in constructing the programs).
 The technology involved is also

 expensive.
-It is used only by the rich for now - or in certain public
+It is used mainly by the rich for now – or in certain public

 locations such as museums, galleries and other venues.

 are dominating the battlefield

 Highly mobile, autonomous fighting machines are appearing on the battlefield